yiwuyao3863/nni/docs/en_US/NAS/FBNet.rst

    onnx-simplifier==0.3.5
    onnxruntime==1.7.0

-Based on the architecture of simplified PFLD, the setting of multi-stage search space and hyper-parameters for searching is referred to `configuration <https://github.com/microsoft/nni/tree/master/examples/nas/oneshot/fbnet/lib/config.py>`__ .
+Based on the architecture of simplified PFLD, the setting of multi-stage search space and hyper-parameters for searching should be configured, referred to `configuration <https://github.com/microsoft/nni/tree/master/examples/nas/oneshot/fbnet/lib/config.py>`__ .

 After specifying the search space and hyper-parameters, we can run below command to start the searching and training of supernet: